 Background: Conventional demonstrations of practical exercises gives a live experience for the students but the crowding often makes it difficult to watch the procedures properly.
 In this era of e-learning using videos to complement teaching is considered more effective than traditional teaching methods and the advances in technology made video demonstrations easier.
 This study was done to find the effectiveness of the use of video demonstrations in teaching hematology practical exercises.
-The primary objective was to compare the effectiveness of video assisted demonstrations over conventional demonstrations in teaching hematology practical exercises to Phase II MBBS students and the secondary objective was to find out the perception of the students regarding the use of video assisted demonstrations in teaching hematology practical exercises.
-Materials and Methods: This was a quasiexperimental study done among Phase II MBBS students of Travancore medical college, Kollam.
+The primary objective was to compare the effectiveness of Video assisted demonstrations over conventional demonstrations for teaching hematology practical exercises to Phase II MBBS students as assessed by post test scores and the secondary objective was to find out the perception of the students regarding the use of Video assisted demonstrations in teaching hematology practical exercises.
+Materials and Methods: This is a quasi-experimental study done among Phase II MBBS students of Travancore Medical College, Kollam.
 A total of 70 students were selected and divided into 2 groups of 35 students each.
-One group was taught Hematology practical exercises using conventional methods and the other group was taught the same using video assisted demonstrations.
-At the completion of the exercises, Objective structured practical examinations (OSPE) were conducted for both the groups followed by which there was a cross-over for both the groups for ethical reasons.
-The feedback from the students regarding the two instructional methods were also assessed using Likert scale.
-Results: The data collected comprised of the OSPE scores and feedback scores by Likert scale which were analysed using SPSS software.
-The mean scores of the OSPE exam showed that the students who were taught by video assisted demonstrations performed the exercises better than the students who were taught by conventional demonstration methods.
-This improvement was statistically significant with the p value <0.05.
-On feedback analysis, 97.1% of the students taught using video demonstrations and 82.8% of the students taught using conventional demonstrations agreed that the exercises were made easy to understand with reproducibility following video assisted demonstrations.
-Conclusion: Video assisted demonstrations are effective teaching learning method for teaching hematology practical exercises to Phase II MBBS students.
+One group was taught Hematology practical exercises using conventional methods and the other group was taught the same using Video assisted demonstrations.
+4 interventions with 8 exposures were conducted for both the groups over a period of one month.
+At the completion of the interventions, Objective structured practical exams (OSPE) were conducted for both the groups followed by which there was a cross-over for both the batches.
+The feedback from the students regarding the two instructional methods were also assessed.
+Results: The data collected comprised of the spotter exam scores and feedback by Likert's scale were analysed using SPSS software.
+The mean scores of the OSPE exam showed that the students taught by video assisted demonstrations performed the exercises slightly better than the students that were taught by conventional demonstration methods.
+This improvement was statistically significant with p value <0.05.
+The feedback from students reflected that most students preferred video demonstrations as a teaching method for hematology practical exercises.
+Conclusion: Video assisted demonstrations are effective teaching learning methods for teaching hematology practical exercises to Phase II MBBS students.